sinequa/ngx-ui-builder/README.md

 }
 ```

 Containers can contain other containers, which can contain other containers, and so on.
-This allows to create abritrarily complex layouts, with rows nested into columns, nested into rows, etc.
+This allows to create arbitrarily complex layouts, with rows nested into columns, nested into rows, etc.

 ![Containers](./docs/containers.png)